 This damage is irreversible.

 Lead paint is also dangerous for pregnant women.
-Too much lead in a mother’s body can cause the baby:
+Too much lead in a pregnant woman’s body can cause the baby to be born early or too small or have learning problems.
+It can also put them at risk for miscarriage.

 Lead Remediation Process – Tenants